Apply and Finding a Pub

 First General Interview

 Whether you have phoned or filled out the on-line application form we will forward you our Tenancy Brochure which will give you details about the agreement you are applying for.
-Our dedicated recruiter, Lucy, will then follow this up by phoning you and arranging an initial interview.
+Our dedicated recruiter, Nicole, will then follow this up by phoning you and arranging an initial interview.
 This will be either with her or with one of our business development managers.
 It could be that you are applying for a particular house or you may be seeking our assistance in finding the right pub.
 Either way we will assist you and you need not worry at this stage if you are not sure.

 At the initial interview we will cover many topics to help you in your future particular pub application.